-315 Women in Hinduism and Buddhism
+Women in Hinduism and Buddhism

 This course examines diverse images of the feminine, both human and divine, in the philosophy, mythology and experience of women in Hinduism and the Buddhism of India and Tibet.
 It concentrates on the roles of Hindu and Buddhist women by means of historical and phenomenological approaches, and it promotes reflection on the interaction of gender, culture and religious identity in these societies as well as in our own.
-Prerequisite: RELS 110 or 100 or WMNS 200.
-Cross-listed as WMNS 397.
+Prerequisite: RELS 110 or 100 or WMGS 200.
+Cross-listed as WMGS 397.
 Three credits.

-323 Mary and the Identity of Women
+Mary and the Identity of Women

 An examination of Mary in the New Testament and the development of ideas concerning her status as Mother of God.
 Students will explore depictions of Mary in art and literature, and examine the ways in these images have both shaped and reflected ideas about women.
 The continuing devotion to Mary in the modern world including ongoing interest in Marian shrines, apparitions, and movements will be discussed.
-Cross-listed as WMNS 323.
-(RELS 323 and 325 replace RELS 320.)
+Cross-listed as WMGS 323.
 Three credits.
-Not offered 2009-2010.
+Not offered 2011-2012.

-325 Early Christian Women
+Early Christian Women

 This course investigates women's participation in early Christian groups from the time of Jesus' ministry to the 6th century.
 Christian women's lives will be compared to those of women in Jewish and Greco-Roman societies.
 Students will analyze New Testament and other early Christian writings, read feminist scholarship, and examine such issues as women's leadership and violence against women.
-Cross-listed as WMNS 325.
-(RELS 323 and 325 replace RELS 320.)
+Crosslisted as WMGS 325.
 Three credits.
-Not offered 2009-2010.
+Not offered 2011-2012.